 Simply Wall St: the disadvantages

-We have seen that Simply Wall St offers advanced tools for stock research and analysis.
+We have seen that this application offers advanced tools for stock research and analysis.
 On the other hand, this application has several disadvantages compared to Hardbacon.

 The biggest disadvantage of Simply Wall St is that most Canadian investment accounts cannot be linked to it.
 Conversely, Hardbacon is compatible with many Canadian institutions.
 Note that with Simply Wall St you can create your wallet manually, entering your transactions one by one, even if this quickly becomes tiresome.
 This feature is automated with Hardbacon.

 Unlike Hardbacon, Simply Wall St also does not include budget management or the ability to set financial goals.
 In fact, Hardbacon allows you to track your cash inflows and outflows.
 You can also configure alerts when you exceed your budget for a specific expense category.

 Hardbacon also stands out with its diagnostic, which analyzes many parameters of your investment portfolio, including its sensitivity to market variations (beta), asset allocation, costs, exposure to foreign currencies and different industries.

 Another disadvantages of this app, it does not provide notifications about your portfolio or desired securities, as Hardbacon does.
 Simply Wall St also does not provide a portfolio score, to enable users to assess the quality of their portfolios, as Hardbacon does.

 Simply Wall St is thus inferior to Hardbacon in terms of portfolio management, but superior in terms of finding new securities.

 With Hardbacon, you will therefore be able to better manage your investments while taking into account other aspects of your personal finances, which is not the case with Simply Wall St.

 How much does it cost ?